wuga214/NCE_Projected_LRec/Readme.md

 similarity measurement before running with `--similarity Euclidean`

 # Data
-Movielens 1M,
+1. Movielens 1M,
+2. Movielens 20M,
+3. Yahoo 1R,
+4. Netflix,
+5. Amazon Prize,
-Movielens 20M and
+6. and
-Spotify RecSys 2018 Competition Dataset.
+7. Spotify RecSys 2018 Competition Dataset.

 Data is not suit to submit on github, so please prepare it yourself.
 It should be numpy npy file directly dumped from csr sparse matrix.
 It should be easy..